Dietary Interventions for PCOS: One Size Doesn’t Fit All

 Did you like the dietary management strategies in this blog?
 What is one strategy that stood out to you in a good way?
 Find us on Facebook, Instagram, Pinterest, and TikTok!

-In parting, remember that eating healthy, whole foods, and lots of plant foods is one of the simplest, safest, and most effective things we can do to promote good health in our bodies.
-As with every preventative/restorative measure though, sometimes these changes alone are not enough to help our bodies function the way we want or need them to.
-If you are struggling with health problems, please contact your doctor or other healthcare provider such a Naturopath, Dietitian, or Mental Health Professional to see if they can offer appropriate guidance and care.
+If you are struggling with health problems, please contact your doctor or other healthcare provider such as a Naturopathic Doctor, Dietitian, or Mental Health Professional, to see if they can offer appropriate guidance and care.
 We at Wholesome Story believe that healthy communities require community effort, so we advise you to keep your healthcare community aware and involved in your journey as you pursue better health.

 - Groves Azarro M. Polycystic ovary syndrome: Managing insulin resistance with diet and lifestyle.
 EatRightStore. https://www.eatrightstore.org/dpg-products/difm/polycystic-ovary-syndrome-managing-insulin-resistance-with-diet-and-lifestyle.
 Published 2020.
 Accessed August 31, 2022.